Saint Joseph University of Beirut: Academics

-The Social Sciences Campus (commonly known as "Huvelin" after its founder Paul-Louis Huvelin) is known for its competitive bachelor programs that prepare students to pursue advanced master's degrees in top business and law schools in France, Germany, Italy, the Netherlands, Spain, other Member States of the European Union, the United Kingdom, the United States, Australia, and Canada.
+The Social Sciences Campus (commonly known as "Huvelin" after its founder Paul-Louis Huvelin) has bachelor programs that prepare students to pursue advanced master's degrees in business and law schools in France, Germany, Italy, the Netherlands, Spain, other Member States of the European Union, the United Kingdom, the United States, Australia, and Canada.

 Façade of the Museum of Lebanese Prehistory.

-Additionally, USJ proudly showcases prestigious institutions such as the Center for Arab Christian Research and Documentation (French: Centre de documentation et de recherches arabes chrétiennes (CEDRAC)), the Museum of Lebanese Prehistory, the Mim Museum for minerals and fossils and its two theaters: Le Béryte and Théâtre Monnot.
-USJ houses the Bibliothèque Orientale, one of the oldest and most prominent research libraries of the Near East, and a repository for ancient valuable Oriental books and manuscripts.
+Additionally, USJ has institutions such as the Center for Arab Christian Research and Documentation (French: Centre de documentation et de recherches arabes chrétiennes (CEDRAC)), the Museum of Lebanese Prehistory, the Mim Museum for minerals and fossils and its two theaters: Le Béryte and Théâtre Monnot.
+USJ houses the Bibliothèque Orientale, a research library of the Near East, and a repository for Oriental books and manuscripts.

 Inside USJ's Mim museum that houses more than 2000 rare minerals.

 The business school has received an "excellent" ranking from Eduniversal.